revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> In 1st print statement logical "and" operator is used, which checks if both operand values are non- zero it will return the value of operand mentioned in last i.e 'b=5'.
-In 2nd print statement bitwise operator '&' is used, which converts the operands values in binary[ in terms of 0 and 1] and compares and returns 1 if both the bits are 1 otherwise 0.
-So, a=9 in binary is 1001 and b=5 in binary is 0101. therefore after comparing both operand values bit by bit we get final result as 0001 in binary which is equal to 1 in decimal format.
-Hence the output (b).
+> In the first print statement, logical "and" operator is used, which checks if both operand values are non- zero and it will return the value of operand mentioned in the last i.e 'b=5'.
+In the second print statement, bitwise operator '&' is used, which converts the operand values to binary[ in terms of 0 and 1] and compares and returns 1 if both the bits are 1 otherwise, it returns 0.
+So, a=9 in binary is 1001 and b=5 in binary is 0101.
+Therefore after comparing both operand values bit by bit, we get final result as 0001 in binary which is equal to 1 in decimal format.
+Hence, the output (b).

   </details>
   </details>

 ---
-23. Which of the below code shows the correct representation of taking integer values as user input in Python3?
+23. Which of the following code shows the correct representation of taking integer values as user input in Python3?
 ![EASY](https://github.com/revaturelabs/JavaFSQuestions/blob/main/Java/JavaIntro/JavaFeatures/Easy%20(2).jpg)
-- a) n = int(input())
+a) n = int(input())
-- b) n = input()
+b) n = input()
-- c) n = raw_input()
+c) n = raw_input()
-- d) n = int(raw_input())
+d) n = int(raw_input())
 <details><summary> <b>Show Answer</b> </summary>

 option a) n = int(input())